Crochet Washcloth: 5 Easy Spa-Ready Patterns

 This crochet washcloth design is endlessly customizable.
 Try alternating two or three colors every few rows for a striped effect that brightens any kitchen.

-While 8 inches by 8 inches is the most common crochet washcloth size, you may want to customize depending on your intended use:
+8 by 8 inches is the most common size, but you can customize it for your intended use:

 To adjust the size of any crochet washcloth pattern, simply change your foundation chain.
 Each additional chain stitch adds roughly 0.25 inches to the width.
 Add or remove rows to control the height.
 Always work a gauge swatch first so your finished dimensions match your expectations.

-A well-made crochet washcloth can last for years with proper care.
-Cotton yarn is naturally durable, but a few simple habits will extend the life of every cloth you make:
+A well-made washcloth lasts for years with a little care.
+Cotton is naturally durable, and a few simple habits extend the life of every cloth you make:

 For colorwork washcloths, wash dark and light colors separately for the first few cycles to prevent any dye transfer.
 Most modern cotton yarns are colorfast, but an extra precaution never hurts.